 Cryptomining...Montana's New Gold Rush?|

 Earlier this year, a company called Power Block Coin, LLC announced its plans to invest over $250 million in a special tax finance district west of Butte, Montana.
-This money will be used to provide an electrical infrastructure to meet the power needs of what is expected to be one of the largest cryptomining campus in the world.
+This money will be used to provide an electrical infrastructure to meet the power needs of what is expected to be one of the largest cryptomining campuses in the world.
 The term "cryptomining" refers to the process of creating new blocks (or transaction ledgers) within a blockchain.
 A blockchain is a series of decentralized transactions that are secured through a combination of cryptography and game theory.
 It takes a skilled programmer to "mine" these transactions to figure out how to attach a new block to the blockchain.
 As one developer explains, "In order to be added to the blockchain, each block must contain the answer to a complex mathematical problem created using an irreversible cryptographic hash function."

 Blockchains represent an entirely new paradigm for the way in which transactions are consummated.
 They are considered far more secure and less costly than traditional networks.
 Forbes magazine predicted in 2015 that every company will eventually have a blockchain or be on a blockchain.
 Blockchains are useful not only for cryptocurrency transactions (like Bitcoin) but also for identity verification, management of digital assets, and implementation of smart contracts.
 A Blockchain Brand Innovation Summit held at Columbia University in May of this year featured companies as diverse as American Airlines, Hulu, Johnson & Johnson, General Electric, and Esurance, as well as the Federal Trade Commission.